TheEsquimo/Lab5/README.md

     - button to submit changes to selected user
     - button to be disabled if no user is selected
   * Delete users:
-    - button to delete selected user (remove from list)
     - button to be disabled if no user is selected

 THE LISTS: